Will Hay: Gainsborough Pictures

 Hay's 1937 film alongside Moffatt and Marriott, Oh, Mr Porter! is often considered as one of the greatest British comedy films of all time.
 The British Film Institute included the film in its 360 Classic Feature Films list; Variety magazine described the movie as "amusing, if over-long", noting that there was "no love interest to mar the comedy"; and the cult website TV Cream listed it at number 41 in its list of cinema's Top 100 Films.
 The director Marcel Varnel considered the film as among his best work, and it was described in 2006, by The Times in its obituary for writer Val Guest, as "a comic masterpiece of the British cinema".
-Jimmy Perry, in his autobiography, wrote that the triumvirate of Captain Mainwaring, Corporal Jones and Private Pike in Dad's Army was inspired by watching Oh, Mr Porter.
+Jimmy Perry, in his autobiography, wrote that the comedy trio of Captain Mainwaring, Corporal Jones and Private Pike in Dad's Army was inspired by watching Oh, Mr Porter.

 Both Moffatt and Marriott were absent from Hay's 1938 film, Hey!
 Hey!
 USA with American comedy actor Edgar Kennedy being cast as Hay's sidekick instead; the film was a (somewhat unsuccessful) attempt to break into the American market.
 In his Gainsborough films, Hay wore a wig, which made it appear as if he was balding.

 Hay decided to break up the partnership with Moffatt and Marriott after their 1940 film Where's That Fire? due to his concern that their act was becoming repetitive.
 He was known to dislike working with the pair, describing their partnership as "a three legged stool".
 He had also expressed concern that Moore Marriott, who portrayed Harbottle, received a bigger reaction from audiences than he did.
 He had been seeking to break up their partnership in previous years, and it was only due to his film Hey!
 Hey!
 USA being somewhat unsuccessful that the writers and producers successfully talked him into bringing Moffatt and Marriott back.